Puerto Rican Stories: Books for Children

-These stories highlight a wide, diverse range of Puerto Rican stories — from tales on the island to the experiences of Puerto Rican communities on the mainlaind.
-They also feature stories about the lives of well-known figures such as Rita Moreno, Sonia Manzano, Pura Belpré, Arturo Schomburg, and Justice Sonia Sotomayor.
+These stories highlight a diverse range of Puerto Rican stories, folk tales, and cultural traditions.
+They also feature stories about the lives of well-known figures such as Rita Moreno, Pura Belpré, Arturo Schomburg, and Justice Sonia Sotomayor.

 A Girl Named Rosita: The Story of Rita Moreno: Actor, Singer, Dancer, Trailblazer!